-This work was undertaken by Kit Hardman, as part of an on-going PhD studentship.
-The research in this paper was in part funded by the Institut Francias de Petrol Grant from the AAPG Grants-in-aid foundation - many thanks are given for their support.
-The authors also thank the structural research group members at Durham University for many helpful discussions, most notably Tom Utley and Zach Killingback, and the authors everpatient partners.
-Reviewers Cathy Hollis, Nigel Woodcock and Editor Linda Kirstein all made very constructive and helpful suggestions to help improve the paper which are much appreciated.
+Acknowledgements This work was undertaken by Kit Hardman as part of an ongoing PhD studentship.
+The authors thank the members of the structural research group at Durham University for many helpful discussions, most notably Tom Utley and Zach Killingback, and the authors ever-patient partners.
+Reviewers Cathy Hollis and Nigel Woodcock and Editor Linda Kirstein all made very constructive and helpful suggestions to help improve our paper, which are much appreciated.